Guide

 After trimming, remove loose hair from the blade area and rinse according to the product's waterproof care guidance.
 Waterproof positioning makes cleanup easier, especially after damp fur, but the tool should still be dried before storage.
 Wet storage can make the next session less pleasant.

 Use regular maintenance as part of the ownership routine.
 Clean after each use, let the blade area dry, and follow lubrication guidance when needed.
-A tool that is ready, charged, and clean is more likely to be used gently instead of only when paw fur has become urgent.
+A tool that is ready, charged, and clean is more likely to cut smoothly, avoid pulling, and be used gently instead of only when paw fur has become urgent.

 After trimming, bath and paw-care cleanup routine can help connect tool cleanup with the rest of the bath and paw-care routine.